It hasn't even been a year since the original Samsung Galaxy Note

 Yes, it's a little colourful and cartoony in some places, but it's pretty functional.

-And although you can replace it with third-party launchers, if you want to use the S-Pen for the majority of functions, you'll have to stick to it.
+use the S-Pen for the majority of functions, you'll have to stick to it.

 TouchWiz gives you seven home screens to whiz between (which you can do with no delay) but that's your lot.